Hosted Link Flow

 - Address details

-- Proof of Address (not older than 90 days)
+- Proof of Address, not older than 90 days, when required (see the note below)

 For business customers, there are typically 2-3 types of people to identify, depending on whether an authorized representative is appointed:| Party | Requirements |